-1. Any pen/stall/cage not clean or animals fed/watered by the designated times as outlined under LIVESTOCK EXHIBTION GUIDELINES shall have a "red tag" placed on their pen/stall/cage.

-Upon a "red tag" being placed on a pen/stall/cage the exhibitor shall have two hours to rectify that offending condition.
-If the offending condition has not been rectified within two hours, the superintendent/fair representative will call the exhibitor and/or parent to notify them of the placement of a "red tag" and the requirement that the offending condition must be rectified within an hour.

-4. If the offending condition has not been rectified after an hour upon notification to the exhibitor and/or parent of the exhibitor, it will be considered that the exhibitor has one violation of the LIVESTOCK EXHIBTIION GUIDELINES.

-5. Once an exhibitor has two violations of the LIVESTOCK EXHIBITION GUIDELINES relating solely to the pen/stall/cage cleanliness or their animals not being properly cared for the exhibitor's premiums will be withheld.
+- Any pen/stall/cage not clean or animals fed/watered by the designated times as outlined under Livestock Exhibition Guidelines shall have a "red tag" placed on their pen/stall/cage. - 2.
+Upon a "red tag" being placed on a pen/stall/cage the exhibitor shall have two hours to rectify that offending condition. - 3.
+If the offending condition has not been rectified within two hours, the superintendent/fair representative will call the exhibitor and/or parent to notify them of the placement of a "red tag" and the requirement that the offending condition must be rectified within an hour. - 4.
+If the offending condition has not been rectified after an hour upon notification to the exhibitor and/or parent of the exhibitor, it will be considered that the exhibitor has one violation of the Livestock Exhibition Guidelines. - 5.
+Once an exhibitor has two violations of the Livestock Exhibition Guidelines relating solely to the pen/stall/cage cleanliness or their animals not being properly cared for the exhibitor may be required to remove their exhibition from the fairgrounds, at the discretion of The Society.